You are Not Broken, Just Out of Balance

 Chronic stress is a silent identity thief.

-It doesn’t just mess with your sleep, your patience, or your gut health.
+It doesn’t just disrupt your sleep, patience, or gut health.
 It slowly dismantles your sense of self — eroding clarity, confidence, and connection until you’re no longer sure who you are or what you stand for.

 I work with a lot of people — professionals, tradies, first responders, trauma survivors — and I hear the same thing over and over: